Perspective | Larry Nassar is in jail. Why isn’t everyone who ignored his crimes?

 FBI Director Christopher A. Wray dithered on phonily Wednesday about improving “policies and procedures.”
 But it wasn’t the policies or procedures that failed; it was the people in charge.
 They failed to do their fundamental duty, perhaps intentionally.
 And now Attorney General Merrick Garland is failing to do his, at peril of joining the list of graying government functionaries who apparently think an agency reputation is more important than a girl’s body.

-After six years of asking, where are the federal charges against those who knew about Nassar and did nothing, whose deliberate inaction let him victimize more women even after she told everyone about him?
+After six years of asking, where are the federal charges against those who knew about Nassar and did nothing, whose deliberate inaction let him victimize more women even after Maroney told everyone about him?

 Instead, there have been mysterious refusals to pursue obvious crimes.
 A negligent if not corrupt FBI agent was allowed to retire with a pension despite lying to the inspector general.
 One thing came clear during the Senate Judiciary Committee’s hearing into the FBI’s “dereliction of duty” Wednesday:

-“A whole lot of people here should be prosecuted besides Nassar,” Sen. Patrick Leahy (D-Vt.) said.
+“A whole lot of people here should be prosecuted besides Nassar,” Sen. Patrick J. Leahy (D-Vt.) said.

 The lack of prosecution always has been baffling, and it remains so.
 There was “inaction, incompetence and worse,” as Sen. Tom Cotton (R-Ark.) said.
 Why has no one but Nassar faced full legal accountability?
 Wray and Inspector General Michael Horowitz could not answer that most basic question.
 You know who else couldn’t answer it?
 Garland, because he refused to attend the hearing.